35% off first box + FREE gift & treats Furchild on board

 Here are a few benefits

 • What Smell?
-Once your pet has transitioned your pet to a raw diet the poops will almost become odorless, small, and quite firm.
+Once your pet has transitioned your pet to a raw diet the poops will almost become odourless, small, and quite firm.
 Yes, you heard me correctly… that stinky smell will reduce significantly if not disappear altogether.
-Interestingly we found that flies are not nearly attracted to our dog’s firm, odorless poops in comparison to their stinky mounds of kibble poop our boys used to produce.
+Interestingly we found that flies are not nearly attracted to our dog’s firm, odourless poops in comparison to the stinky mounds of kibble poop our boys used to produce.

 • Clean anal sacs – Diets that have natural sources of bone make the poops firmer which requires your pet to strain a bit harder to defecate.
 This is normal and even beneficial, as the harder stools help the dog express its anal glands, keeping it clean and reducing the likelihood of infection.
 If you notice your pet straining for too long, or they appear constipated, you may have to rethink the ratios of your raw ingredients.
 Furchild takes out all the guesswork because we have done the necessary research and all of our Meals for Dogs and Cats have been formulated by raw pet food experts.